Coder-RD/SQL-Challenge/README.md

 During this challenge, I am also practicing SQL queries in a **DB2 environment** on HackerRank.

-This helps me understand that SQL syntax can vary slightly between database systems and improves my ability to adapt queries according to the database engine.
+This helps me understand that SQL syntax can vary between database systems and improves my ability to adapt queries according to the database engine.

 ### DB2 Concepts Practiced